 Former International Monetary Fund leader Dominique Strauss-Kahn enters his car after leaving his apartment building in Paris, Monday Dec.
 10, 2012.
 The outcome of a New York City hotel housekeeper's sexual assault lawsuit against Dominique Strauss-Kahn will be settled Monday in a New York court.
 (AP Photo/Remy de la Mauviniere)

-(AP) ?
+NEW YORK (AP) ?
 Former International Monetary Fund leader Dominique Strauss-Kahn and a hotel maid settled her lawsuit Monday over sexual assault allegations that sank his political career and spurred scrutiny of his dealings with women on two continents.

 The housekeeper, Nafissatou Diallo, looked composed and resolute as state Supreme Court Justice Douglas McKeon announced the confidential deal.
 Strauss-Kahn stayed in Paris and was mum when asked about the settlement, which came after prosecutors abandoned a related criminal case because they said Diallo had credibility problems.